 Welcome to the official web page for the documentary film, Shopping For Superman.
-Be sure to check back with us regularly for all of the exciting updates.
+Be sure to follow us on social media by clicking the following links:

 Production 2016 – 2017